 The Hospitality segment includes the operations of Gaylord Hotels branded hotels and the Radisson Hotel at Opryland.
-At December 31, 2006, the Company owns and operates the Gaylord Opryland Resort and Convention Center ("Gaylord Opryland" and formerly known as the "Opryland Hotel Nashville"), the Gaylord Palms Resort and Convention Center ("Gaylord Palms"), the Gaylord Texan Resort and Convention Center ("Gaylord Texan") and the Radisson Hotel at Opryland.
+At December 31, 2006, the Company owns and operates the Gaylord Opryland Resort and Convention Center ("Gaylord Opryland" and formerly known as the "Opryland Hotel Nashville"), the Gaylord Palms Resort and Convention Center ("Gaylord Palms"), the Gaylord Texan Resort and Convention Center ("Gaylord Palms"), the Gaylord Texan Resort and Convention Center ("Gaylord Palms"), the Gaylord Texan Resort and Convention Center ("Gaylord Palms"), the Radisson Hotel at Opryland.
 Gaylord Opryland and the Radisson Hotel at Opryland are both located in Nashville, Tennessee.
 The Gaylord Palms in Kissimmee, Florida opened in January 2002.
 The Gaylord Texan in Grapevine, Texas opened in April 2004.
 The Company is also developing a hotel known as the Gaylord National Resort & Convention Center ("Gaylord National") located on property the Company acquired on February 23, 2005 on the Potomac River in Prince George's County, Maryland (in the Washington, D.C. market).